I hope you enjoy!

 “Yup.”
 Tinsdale nodded.
 “He still goes to the cemetery and puts flowers on Laura's grave every week.
 No one thinks he'll leave.”

 “Who knew that deciding a boy should be raised by his father would work against him as an adult?”
-Ma shook her head.
+Ma put a hand on his shoulder.
 “I'm sorry, Fort.
 I feel like some of this is my blame.”

 Fort squeezed her arm.
 “How could you know the future, Ma?”